 You will only be asked for MFA if your identity needs to be further verified for additional security reasons.
 An example could be when signing in to your Microsoft account from a personal computer or personal mobile device, which is not on the NHS network.

-You need an internet connection to receive a push notification on the Microsoft Authenticator app but not to access a one-time passcode.
+You need an Internet connection to receive a push notification on the Microsoft Authenticator app but not to access a one-time passcode.

 The Microsoft Authenticator app does not collect or store any personally identifiable data.
 Your personal mobile device details are not used for any purpose other than protecting your account.